 While the parent breed’s color is usually of a regular uniform of white, the Maltichon can come in cream, buff, and apricot colors.

-Also, their coat length is straight, single-layered, long coat that can grow rather large, and the Bichon Frise has a short, undercoat that has a medium length curly or wavy hair that has a velvet or plush texture.
+Also, their coat length is a straight, single-layered, long coat that can grow rather large, and the Bichon Frise has a short, undercoat that has a medium length curly or wavy hair that has a velvet or plush texture.

 Crossbreeds sometimes have qualities from both of these parents breeds.